-A water heater is used to heat up the water in your home for bathing, cooking, cleaning and space heating.
+A water heater is used to heat up the water in your home for bathing, cooking, cleaning, and space heating.
 Water heaters have become more energy-efficient than those in the olden days.
 You can calculate the energy usage of a water heater here.
-Water heaters, depending on its capacity, consumes between 1000 watts and 6000 watts.
+Water heaters, depending on their capacity, consume between 1000 watts and 6000 watts.
 A typical water heater consumes 3000 watts of power.

-Enter the wattage, hours of usage and cost per kWh.
-The energy usage calculator for water heater gives you the total energy consumed by them.
-Also, you can find how much power does your water heater consume.
+Enter the wattage, hours of usage, and cost per kWh.
+The energy usage calculator for water heaters gives you the total energy consumed by them.
+Also, you can find how much power your water heater consumes.

 Energy usage of water heater